YorkEarwaker/Climate-Model/clm/README.md

 ## Status

 TODO
-* <todo: Start to model basic model components in Java,  >
 * <todo: consider which of the model parts would best sit in physics \phy some of which would be shared by weather \wth model >
 * <todo: consider which of the model parts would be shared with weather model \wth >
 * <todo: consider, start with seven physical principles of climate model >